/

 • Why It Works: Moscato d’Asti’s light effervescence and floral notes bring out the brightness of fruit-based desserts, adding refreshing, elegant elevation to the fruit sweetness.

-Common Mistakes in Wine and Food Pairing
+Common Mistakes in Wine Pairing

 Avoiding Overpowering Flavors

-• Example: Do not pair a full-bodied red wine with high alcohol content with a fish dish, since the wine will overwhelm the delicate flavors of the fish.
+• Example: Do not pair a full-bodied red wine with high alcohol content with a fish dish since the wine will overwhelm the delicate flavors of the fish.

 Misunderstanding Acidity Levels

 Acidity is a key factor in pairing – and often miscomprehended.
 High-acid wines are refreshing and can cut through rich foods, but they can also clash with acidic dishes and spicy dishes.
-Understanding the importance of the acidity gives the keys to harmonious pairings.
+Understanding the importance of acidity gives the keys to harmonious pairings.

-Tips for Successful Wine and Food Pairing
+Tips for Successful Pairing

 Experimenting with Pairings

 It’s not etched in stone.
-Don’t be afraid to experiment, and to try wines with a range of different dishes.
-Different people respond to different combinations, as much as they do to different wines – so feel free to deviate from these guidelines.
+Don’t be afraid to experiment and to try wines with a range of different dishes.
+Different people respond to different combinations as much as they do to different wines – so feel free to deviate from these guidelines.
 In fact, that’s exactly what you should do.

 • Tip: Throw a wine with food pairing dinner party and ask guests to bring a dish each along with a bottle of wine to sample together.
 This is a sociable way to try different food pairings and discover congruent pairings.